What is Ecology and Environment?

 • Organism Ecology

-• This is the study of organism respond to stimuli caused by physical environment.
-The organisms adapt the environment either happily or ignoring away from its effect.
-A physical change in environment will show the change in behaviour or physical attributes.
+• This is the study of organisms’ responses to stimuli caused by the physical environment.
+The organisms adapt to the environment either happily or ignore its effects.
+A physical change in the environment will show a change in behaviour or physical attributes.

 • Population Ecology

-• The natural process is that, all organisms will grow and die.
-The factors by which they will populate are the size of colony, birth and death rate, population growth rate.
+• The natural process is that all organisms will grow and die.
+The factors by which they will populate are the size of the colony, birth and death rates, and population growth rate.

 • Community Ecology